 The Death of John the Baptist

-114:14:1 For 14:1–12 see parallels Mark 6:14–29; Luke 9:7–9At that time Herod the tetrarch heard about the fame of Jesus, 2and he said to his servants, “This is John the Baptist.
-He has been raised from the dead; that is why these miraculous powers are at work in him.”
-3For Herod had seized John and bound him and put him in prison for the sake of Herodias, his brother Philip's wife,14:3 Some manuscripts his brother's wife 4because John had been saying to him, “It is not lawful for you to have her.”
-5And though he wanted to put him to death, he feared the people, because they held him to be a prophet.
-6But when Herod's birthday came, the daughter of Herodias danced before the company and pleased Herod, 7so that he promised with an oath to give her whatever she might ask.
-8Prompted by her mother, she said, “Give me the head of John the Baptist here on a platter.”
-9And the king was sorry, but because of his oaths and his guests he commanded it to be given.
-10He sent and had John beheaded in the prison, 11and his head was brought on a platter and given to the girl, and she brought it to her mother.
-12And his disciples came and took the body and buried it, and they went and told Jesus.
+1At that time Herod the ruler14.1 Gk tetrarch heard reports about Jesus; 2and he said to his servants, ‘This is John the Baptist; he has been raised from the dead, and for this reason these powers are at work in him.’
+3For Herod had arrested John, bound him, and put him in prison on account of Herodias, his brother Philip's wife,14.3 Other ancient authorities read his brother's wife 4because John had been telling him, ‘It is not lawful for you to have her.’
+5Though Herod14.5 Gk he wanted to put him to death, he feared the crowd, because they regarded him as a prophet.
+6But when Herod's birthday came, the daughter of Herodias danced before the company, and she pleased Herod 7so much that he promised on oath to grant her whatever she might ask.
+8Prompted by her mother, she said, ‘Give me the head of John the Baptist here on a platter.’
+9The king was grieved, yet out of regard for his oaths and for the guests, he commanded it to be given; 10he sent and had John beheaded in the prison.
+11The head was brought on a platter and given to the girl, who brought it to her mother.
+12His disciples came and took the body and buried it; then they went and told Jesus.

 Jesus Walks on the Water

-2214:14:22 For 14:22–33 see parallels Mark 6:45–52; John 6:16–21Immediately he made the disciples get into the boat and go before him to the other side, while he dismissed the crowds.
-23And after he had dismissed the crowds, he went up on the mountain by himself to pray.
-When evening came, he was there alone, 24but the boat by this time was a long way14:24 Greek many stadia, a stadion was about 607 feet or 185 metres from the land,14:24 Some manuscripts was out on the sea beaten by the waves, for the wind was against them.
-25And in the fourth watch of the night14:25 That is, between 3 A.M. and 6 A.M. he came to them, walking on the sea.
-26But when the disciples saw him walking on the sea, they were terrified, and said, “It is a ghost!” and they cried out in fear.
-27But immediately Jesus spoke to them, saying, “Take heart; it is I. Do not be afraid.”
+22Immediately he made the disciples get into the boat and go on ahead to the other side, while he dismissed the crowds.
+23And after he had dismissed the crowds, he went up the mountain by himself to pray.
+When evening came, he was there alone, 24but by this time the boat, battered by the waves, was far from the land,14.24 Other ancient authorities read was out on the lake for the wind was against them.
+25And early in the morning he came walking towards them on the lake.
+26But when the disciples saw him walking on the lake, they were terrified, saying, ‘It is a ghost!’
+And they cried out in fear.
+27But immediately Jesus spoke to them and said, ‘Take heart, it is I; do not be afraid.’

 Jesus Heals the Sick in Gennesaret

-3414:14:34 For 14:34–36 see parallel Mark 6:53–56And when they had crossed over, they came to land at Gennesaret.
-35And when the men of that place recognized him, they sent word around to all that region and brought to him all who were sick 36and implored him that they might only touch the fringe of his garment.
-And as many as touched it were made well.
+34When they had crossed over, they came to land at Gennesaret.
+35After the people of that place recognized him, they sent word throughout the region and brought all who were sick to him, 36and begged him that they might touch even the fringe of his cloak; and all who touched it were healed.